-A violent crime is when someone physically hurts or threatens to hurt someone, and also includes crimes where a weapon is used.
-The police will record a crime as violent if the offender clearly intended or intends to physically harm you, regardless of whether or not it results in a physical injury.
+Violent Crime covers a broad range of offences where the perpetrator has acted, or threatened to act, in a violent manner.
+It includes crimes where someone physically hurts, threatens to hurt someone, and where a weapon is used.
+The police will record a crime as violent if the offender clearly intended or intends to physically harm a victim, regardless of whether or not it results in a physical injury.

-- alcohol and drug-related violence.
+- Alcohol and drug-related violence

 How can Victim Care Service help?